pbertera/asmodeo/README.md

 ### Targeting:
 - `ansible-playbook asmodeo.yaml --tags flatpak` <- Run only flatpak tasks
 - `ansible-playbook asmodeo.yaml --tags toolbox` <- Run only toolbox tasks ( for all toolboxes )
-- `ansible-playbook asmodeo.yaml --tags fedora-toolbox-35` <- Run only specific toolbox tasks
+- `ansible-playbook asmodeo.yaml --tags toolbox:fedora-toolbox-35` <- Run only tasks for the toolbox `fedora-toolbox-35`
 - `ansible-playbook asmodeo.yaml --tags host -K` <- Run only host tasks

 ## Configuration

 Main system configuration is managed via the yaml files in the `configs` directory.

-## Flatpack
+## Flatpak

-The `configs/flatpack.yaml` defines a list of remotes and the flatpacks you want to add to the system.
+The `configs/flatpak.yaml` defines a list of remotes and the flatpaks you want to add to the system.

-* Through the `flatpacks.cmds` field you can define one or more wrapper script into `~/.local/bin/ calling the flatpack:
+* Through the `flatpaks.cmds` field you can define one or more wrapper script into `~/.local/bin/ calling the flatpak:
 ```
-$ cat configs/flatpack.yaml
+$ cat configs/flatpak.yaml
 [...]
 flatpaks:
   - name: org.gnome.TextEditor